Urunga railway station

 Urunga railway station is located on the North Coast line in New South Wales, Australia.
 It serves the town of Urunga, opening on 19 March 1923.

 Platforms and services

 Urunga has one platform.
-Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
-This station is a request stop for the Casino and Brisbane XPT's, so these services stop here only if passengers booked to board/alight here.
+Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.
+This station is a request stop for the Casino and Brisbane XPTs, so these services stop here only if passengers booked to board/alight here.

-Transport links

-New England Coaches service from Tamworth to Coffs Harbour operates via the station.